enricofrigoli/chg_project/script/task09.md

 Task 9 - Purity and Ploidy estimation
 ================

-*GATK ASEReadCounter* calculates read counts per allele for allele-specific expression analysis of RNAseq (??) data.
+*GATK ASEReadCounter* calculates read counts per allele.
 The `.vcf` file is needed to specify the positions to evaluate: in this case, the SNPs identified during task 3 on the control sample.
-Only biallelic heterozygous SNPs are considered, so it is quicker to extract them before with:
+Only biallelic heterozygous SNPs are considered by the allele counter, so it is quicker to extract them before with in order to avoid warning messages:

 ``` bash
 grep -E "(^#|0/1)" Control.UniGen.vcf > ./task09/control.het.vcf